In case you didn’t read the “Farewell” post, but you still want to follow my new blog:

-Anonymous asked: What is your dream girl like?
+Anonymous said: What is your dream girl like?
 And do you think you'll ever find her?

 I’ve held onto this question the second-longest in my ask box history.
 Every time I was going to answer it, I didn’t feel as though I had been in the right place to answer such a question; whether I was involved with someone and felt awkward writing this, or it didn’t fit the mood of my posts for the day, I never felt like it was the right time to answer it.

 Well, now is the right time.
 (Plus I’m completely single, which doesn’t hurt.)